 How to book and prepare for a studio dog photography session?

 As a specialist studio for dogs, I take my clients through a process designed to make everything as relaxed as possible.
 I only offer a small number of studio days in my diary, so we first need to book a slot that works for us both.
 I send out a detailed consultation form, which helps me appreciate what you want from the shoot and how the dogs will be in the studio.

 In advance of the shoot day, I send out a detailed preparation guide and happily discuss any details a client might need help with before the day.
-If you are thinking of having your dog professionally groomed for your session, I often recommend that you book this in a couple of weeks before your studio session.
-That way any overzealous grooming can grow out a bit, and you can tweak to reflect the dog you know is at it’s best.
+If you are thinking of having your dog professionally groomed for your session, I often recommend that you book this a couple of weeks before your studio session.
+That way any overzealous grooming can grow out a bit, and you can tweak it to reflect the dog you know is at its best.

 Your viewing appointment and selecting artwork

 A vital element of the whole experience sees the stunning photos we have created and select your favourites to produce as fine artwork.
 Whilst you enjoy a short break and perhaps give the dogs a quick bit of exercise, I work on picking and editing my favourite photos.
 I add my artistic flourish and prepare them for your gallery viewing session.